cyrup-ai/kodegen/packages/yyaml/task/1_core_productions/0_structural_productions_module.md

 - Preserve zero-allocation optimizations using Cow<str> - maintained

 ## Definition of Done
 The structural productions module is fully implemented and integrated with the existing YAML parser infrastructure.
 All productions [63]-[81] are available through the StructuralProductions struct and ScannerState extension methods, using existing parametric context and character validation systems without code duplication.
+The module is actively used in the state machine's block content processing for proper structural validation and comment handling.